lidiakrajewska/tip-calculator-app-main/README.md

 ### What I learned

-margin: auto won't center an image, because it's an inline element
+- margin: auto won't center an image, because it's an inline element
+- location.reload() refreshes the page
+- there is focus and blur event listener

 ### Useful resources

 - [W3schools](https://www.w3schools.com/howto/howto_css_hide_arrow_number.asp) - This helped me to make the arrows in numeric inputs invisible
+- [StackOverflow](https://stackoverflow.com/questions/149055/how-to-format-numbers-as-currency-strings) - I used this code to format displayed results in USD

 ## Author